leotaku/kojirou/README.md

 ### Customize ranking for better scantlations

-Kojirou has the ability to use different [ranking algorithms](https://github.com/leotaku/kojirou/wiki/Ranking) in order to always dowload the highest-quality scantlations.
+Kojirou has the ability to use different [ranking algorithms](https://github.com/leotaku/kojirou/wiki/Ranking) in order to always download the highest-quality scantlations.
 You can preview what would be downloaded by running in dry-run mode.

 **Note:** Currently, the views and views-total ranking algorithms are broken because MangaDex no longer provides the required viewcount information.